-Stress is defined as a state of mental or emotional strain that can be caused and created by a number of adverse circumstances, and whilst most people deal with feelings of stress throughout their week, or even daily.
-However new research has found that over a third of working adults are reporting high levels of stress on a regular basis.
-Stress can take a toll on many aspects of your health and have a wide range of symptoms, including reduced energy levels and triggering headaches or chronic pain.
-Looking for the signs of long term stress will help you to recognise the symptoms and facilitate your move towards a solution.
-Look out for symptoms of stress which can include:
+Stress is defined as a state of mental or emotional strain that can be caused and created by a number of adverse circumstances, and whilst most of us are dealing with feelings of stress throughout our week, or even daily at the moment.
+New research is telling us that over a third of working adults are reporting extremely high levels of stress on a regular basis.
+Stress will take a heavy toll on many aspects of your health.
+Stress has a wide range of symptoms which I have outlined in this blog.
+Once you have raised your awareness around stress and you are on the lookout for signs of long-term stress then you are halfway to finding a solution that works for you.
+This blog will help you to identify some of the symptoms of stress that you could be simply attributed to daily life.

 Aches and pains are a common complaint that can result from increased levels of stress.
-As your stress levels increase so do your levels of the stress hormone – cortisol.
-This hormone is associated with chronic pain.
+As your stress levels increase so do your levels of the stress hormone – cortisol – which is associated with chronic pain.

 If you feel like you’re constantly battling a case of the sniffles, coughs and frequent colds then reduce your stress levels.
 Stress may take a toll on your immune system and can cause increased susceptibility to infections.